FeedFoodie/feedfoodie.github.io/about.md

 ## Translator

 FoodieMonster007 is a bored translator who has translated various novels for fun since 2010.
 FoodieMonster007 is very into food.
 FoodieMonster007 works full-time and sometimes overtime so please don't ask Foodie to translate faster.
-Foodie also often has to answer to the girlfriend's demands and only has so much free time.
+Foodie also often has to answer to the wife’s demands and only has so much free time.

 ## Proofreader